AlexStory/renelle_docs/docs/modules/option.md

 #### some?(option)

-Returns true if an `option` is some, otherwise returns fales.
+Returns true if an `option` is some, otherwise returns false.

 #### example